IMSBCompBio/Halfpipe/README.md

 ### pipe

 The “pipe” subcommand executes the entire pipeline for a 4sU time-series experiment.
-It maps (using NextGenMap) and filters reads from Fastq raw files, corrects the data for potential SNPs and RNA tagging sites, and counts the T>C conversion induced by 4sU labeling.
+It maps (using NextGenMap) and filters reads from Fastq raw files, corrects the data for potential SNPs and RNA editing sites, and counts the T>C conversion induced by 4sU labeling.
 Halfpipe uses these counts to estimate the proportions of newly synthesized reads over time (EM algorithm) before fitting either a one- or two-compartment model of RNA metabolism to these quantities.

 Usage: